Day 1 - Home Country - Departure

 Day 14 - Dak Mill - Thac Mo

 Today will be another exciting day, as we will try to ride along the Cambodian border.
 Westerners are actually prohibited to be here, but that will make it even more exciting!
 We will try to ride via the Bu Gia Map park: an important battlefield during the Vietnam War.
 If the road is closed off, we will ride via Dak Lac to Thac Mo.
-The province of Dak Lac is home to 44 ethnic groups, the biggest groups being the Ede, the M’nng and the Thai.
-The Ede is characterised by their matriarchal system: women are the head of the family, the children take their mother’s last name and only daughters have inheritance rights.
+The province of Dak Lac is home to 44 ethnic groups, the biggest groups being the Ede, the M'nong, and the Thai.
+The Ede is characterized by their matriarchal system: women are the head of the family, the children take their mother’s last name, and only daughters have inheritance rights.
 Thac Mo is located next to the Thac Mo lake.

 Day 15 - Thac Mo - Ho Chi Minh City